thenicopixie/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

-106-line2.txt | Answer for how many string objects are created by the execution of the second line of the given script 106-line3.txt | Answer for whether or not a string object deleted 106-line4.txt | Answer for how many string objects are created by the execution of the last line of the given script
+106-line2.txt | Answer for how many string objects are created by the execution of the second line of the given script 106-line3.txt | Answer for whether or not a string object deleted 106-line4.txt | Answer for how many string objects are created by the execution of the last line of the given script 106-line5.txt | Answer for how many string object are created by the execution of the last line of the given script

 #### Author
 Nicole Swanson - [@Nicolette_Swan](https://twitter.com/Nicolette_Swan)